bretthacker/AAD_ADFS_Lab/Readme.md

 * When the lab is shut down and restarted, the scripts on the ADFS box are setting the ADFS config back to default, thus wiping out the trust from the WAP box as well as any existing RPs.
 Short-term (and unacceptable) workaround is to (1) re-trust the ADFS from the WAP, and (2) re-create the RPs.
 (For AAD Connect RPs to AAD, run PowerShell "Update-MsolFederatedDomain".)  __Will fix the DSC/script bug shortly...__

 ## Warning
 * This template is explicitely designed for a lab environment.
-A few compromises were made, especially with regards to credential passing to DSC and script automation, that WILL result in clear text passwords being left behind in the DSC/scriptextension package folders, and Azure log folders on the resulting VMs.
+A few compromises were made, especially with regards to credential passing to DSC and script automation, that WILL result in clear text passwords being left behind in the DSC/scriptextension package folders, Azure log folders, and system event logs on the resulting VMs.

 ## Bonus
 The "deploy.ps1" file above can be downloaded and run locally against this repo, and offers a few additional features: